 If you’re going to work with foam, you need to make informed decisions.

-Contrary to popular opinion, these are NOT the same thing.
+Contrary to popular customer opinion, these are NOT the same thing.

 Firmness is expressed as an IFD (Indentation Force Deflection)

-It’s basically a test of how many pounds it takes to compress any given foam a certain distance.
+IFD is an expression of how many pounds of pressure it takes to compress any given foam from 4″ to 3″

-For loose backs, you typically want a lower IFD, something under 20.
-Seat cushions take all our weight, while backs receive only a fraction.
-An IFD of 30 that feels comfortable in a seat will feel extremely firm in a back.
+Seats take all our weight, while backs receive only a fraction.
+So we want them to compress slightly with less force.
+An IFD of 30 that feels comfortable in a seat would seem extremely firm in a back – so we might choose an IFD of 20 or less.

 Likewise, consider how your sofa feels when you sit on it, versus when you lay down.
 Same weight, but spread over a much larger area, so the foam won’t compress as far.
 It FEELS firmer.

-Let’s not overcomplicate the issue too much.
+Let’s not over complicate the issue too much.
 The bottom line is, IFD tells you how firm a foam is in relation to other foams.
 Don’t rely on meaningless, generic terms.
-Get those numbers and start using them to be an informed resource for your customers.
+Get those numbers and start using them.

 DENSITY is how heavy your foam is.
 It’s expressed as a weight per cubic foot.

 DENSITY is your best indicator of longevity.
-It essentially tells you how much product the foam contains (versus air).
-A better foam has more product crammed into the same cubic foot.
+It tells you how much product the foam contains (versus air).
+A good foam has more material crammed into the same cubic foot.

-Density for upholstery foam will range from about 1# to just over 3#.
+Density will range from about 1# to just over 3#.

 THIS is the number you need to compare quality, and it is most closely associated with cost (in case nobody told you, good foam is pricey stuff)